 Tory leadership hustings: Dates of events in the battle to be next prime minister

-Rishi Sunak and Liz Truss held their latest hustings debate in Darlington on August 9.
+Rishi Sunak and Liz Truss are set to face Conservative voters at a members' hustings in Cheltenham, hosted by The Telegraph's Camilla Tominey, on August 11.

+Viewers can watch the hustings live on The Telegraph’s YouTube channel at 7pm, where the final two candidates will be grilled on pivotal topics, from tax cuts and reforms to turbo-charging the economy, that will shape party members’ decisions - and Britain’s future.

+At the fifth leadership hustings in Darlington on August 9, Mr Sunak suggested he would commit tens of billions to tackling the cost-of-living crisis while Ms Truss declined to say whether she would provide any direct payments to Britons.

 Their previous hustings in Eastbourne, Sussex, on August 5 was disrupted by six Extinction Rebellion protesters.